-FLAG/GENERAL DEFENSE MANAGEMENT COURSE
+SENIOR DEFENSE RESOURCES MANAGEMENT COURSE

-The Flag/General course is a oneweek program of professional continuing education that is designed to improve understanding of the concepts, principles, methods and techniques drawn from the disciplines of management decision theory, economics and quantitative analysis.
-These ideas are integrated into a systematic framework for decision making.
-Applications include analysis and evaluation of defense systems, programs and polices and the allocation of scarce resources among programs.
-Course methodology includes lectures. small group discussions reinforced by illustrated case studies and problem sets, as well as selected daily reading assignments.
+This eight day program of professional continuing education for U.S. flag and general officers, and civilian officials of equivalent grade (with limited foreign participation), is designed to improve understanding of the concepts, principles, methods and techniques drawn from the disciplines of management theory, economics and quantitative analysis. these ideas are integrated into a systematic framework for decision making.
+Applications include analysis and evaluation of defense systems, programs and policies and the allocation of scarce resources among programs. methodology includes lectures, small group discussions reinforced by illustrated case studies and problem sets. as well selected daily reading assignments.